 Sharing is caring!

-Hairspray was only used in a special portion of the unfinished basement in an effort to keep the overspray under control.
+I did not grow up with a dog in the house.
+My mother came from a background where her mom vacuumed the carpets into a pattern and expected them to stay that way for the entire day.
+She was only allowed to use hairspray in a particular portion of the unfinished basement to keep the overspray under control.
 Picture a single bulb hanging, maybe even flickering, in a dark corner near a small mirror.
 I’m sure there was a shelf nearby to hold the giant can of Aqua Net.
 Grandma didn’t like to clean the lacquer overspray off of every surface.
-Considering that the hairspray of the day served the main purpose of holding a bee hive ‘do in place and achieving the perfect helmet head, I can’t say as I blame good ole grandma.
+Considering that the hairspray of the day served the primary purpose of holding a beehive ‘do in place and achieving the perfect helmet head, I can’t say as I blame good ole grandma.